 I happened to be in Dublin during “Beatles Weekend” in 2013 to commemoriate the 50th anniversary of their Irish show in 1963.
 Authentic suits worn by the band were on display in Arnotts.
 I’ve never been so close to greatness in my life.
 Except for that time I got to hang out with The Edge, he was cool.

 Go on the rock n’ roll cruise ship – Shiprocked:

 I only heard of Shiprocked recently and immediately added it to the Bucket List!
 It’s a rock cruise from which this year went from Miami to Mexico.
 Shiprocked has been running for 6 years.
 It sounds like heaven on earth; concerts day and night, drinking rum while staring out at the horizon, and playing on the beach in Mexico.

-When I die this will be my heaven, with all the artists from my previous post playing it and Captain Jack Sparrow on the helm.
+When I die this will be my heaven, with Captain Jack Sparrow on the helm.

 This is quite similar to Paramore’s own cruse – Parahoy!
 It really depends on if you’d like four days or Paramore, or if you like the Shiprocked line-up more and want some variety.
 Either way, good bands on a ship sounds like heaven!

 Okay, maybe it’s emo paradise but like I’ve said before, I still want to go.
 There are lesson lab tents where you get lessons, battle of the bands between locals, shows (obviously), meet & greets, hot-dogs.
 I’ve always said that if journalism fails me, I’ll go be a Warped Tour roadie.